MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 1. To generate a scheduled or recurring financial report, fill in the fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].<br><br>For recurring financial reports, set the **Earliest Start Date/Time** and **Expiration Date/Time** fields with the first and last date, respectively, to generate the financial report.
 Also, select on which days the report is generated by setting the **Next Run Date Formula** field following the format explained in the [Use Date Formulas](ui-enter-date-ranges.md#use-date-formulas) section.

-## Best practices for working with financial report definitions
+## <a name="best-practices-for-working-with-financial-report-definitions"></a>Best practices for working with financial report definitions

 Financial report definitions aren't versioned.
 When you change a report definition, the old version is replaced when your change saves to the database.
 The following list contains some best practices for working with financial report definitions: